 Kids like structure, they really do, they want to know and follow the rules of the game.
 So begin practice with some stretching, then some fun games, some passing drills, shooting on a goal, and end the practice with a scrimmage.
+But the key is to let kids get comfortable on the ball and learn to dribble and play with the ball.

 Again, for young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
 Play games like soccer marbles, where kids try to hit their partners’ ball.
 Or even just try getting kids to kick the ball through a partner’s legs from about five yards away.
 Relay races are always good too, where you have two different teams and the kids dribble from one line to the other or through a set of cones.
 Here's a few games you can try: